 Table of Contents

 Loki is the most infamous god in Norse mythology and arguably one of the most mischievous gods among all ancient religions.
-While Loki is known as Odin’s brother and an uncle to Thor, in reality he was not a god at all but either a half-giant or a full-giant who became a god by some trickery.
+While Loki is known as Odin’s blood brother through an oath and an uncle to Thor, in reality he was not a god at all but either a half-giant or a full-giant who became a god by some trickery.

 Who is Loki?